julianjc84/VORON_2.4_TOP_MOUNT_XRAIL/README.md

 - 2023-01-18 - v3 uploaded - tested to be epic
 - Many things may change...

+# known issues
+- tool head rear cooling fan slightly collides with gantry rear left and right corners.
+Not sure how I want to resolve this, it helps to sensorless home Y1st then back off 30mm then X then Z

 # Features
  - simple install just new xy parts only
  - 682gram x rail full system. (lightest in the world for a 350x350 voron)